 The function of betting odds making isn’t to truly represent the probability of an outcome occurring.
 Vegas odds makers and the online sportsbooks actually put forth certain fractional odds to make a profit and in the hopes of attracting bettors to both sides (either team etc).

-Ultimately oddsmakers are in cahoots with sportsbooks.
+Ultimately, oddsmakers are in cahoots with sportsbooks.
 They are trying to reduce the risk of sportsbooks losing big.
-That’s why books hate when a big favorite wins, because they lose heavily.
+That’s why books hate when a big favorite wins, because they lose heavily, just see the NFL odds for an idea.

-Betting odds certainly aren’t determined on the gut feel of a particular sports predicting genius.
+So, exactly where do sports odds come from?
+Betting odds certainly aren’t determined by the gut feel of a particular sports-predicting genius.
 Sports statisticians and mathematicians are heavily involved in the odds you see on your sportsbook site and app.
-The X’s and O’s of sports odds comes from examination of the wider betting market, statistics and data.
+The X’s and O’s of sports odds come from an examination of the wider betting market, statistics, and data.
+If you're also trying to know how to read Vegas odds, it still boils down to understanding the X’s and O’s of sports odds, which are all shaped by a close look at the wider betting market, its statistics and data.

 MORE: What Sports Can I Bet On?

 Due to the globalization of sports betting, it isn’t uncommon for sportsbooks to simply copy the odds of other books.
-This method is cost effective and they end up with the same odds without all the data and betting analytics research.
+This method is cost-effective, and sportsbooks end up with the same odds without all the data and betting analytics research.

 Sportsbooks look to make money off your bets, and set odds in such a way to favor their interests.
 So, how do we fight back and win money from sports betting?